Barwon Elder Abuse Primary Prevention Network - Barwon Community Legal Service

 The Barwon Elder Abuse Primary Prevention (BEAPP) Network supports a network of organisations across the legal, local government, health, aged care and community safety sector to work together to raise awareness and increase capacity to address elder abuse in our region.

-Our Elder Abuse Prevention Network is funded by the Department of Families, Fairness and Housing.
+The BEAPP Network is supported by the Victorian Government Department of Families, Fairness and Housing.

 The BEAPP Network aims to: